civican/legisinfo/44-1/bills/C-33/bill_text.md

   **(2)** Subsections 32(3.1) and (3.2) of the Act are replaced by the following:

-    **(3.1)** If the Minister is of the opinion that the safety management system **or the security management system** established by a company has deficiencies that risk compromising railway safety **or railway security, as the case may be**, the Minister may, by notice sent to the company, order the company to take the necessary corrective measures.
+    **(3.1)** If the Minister is of the opinion that the safety management system or the security management system established by a company has deficiencies that risk compromising railway safety or railway security, as the case may be, the Minister may, by notice sent to the company, order the company to take the necessary corrective measures.

-    **(3.2)** If the Minister is of the opinion that a company is implementing any part of its safety management system **or its security management system** in a manner that risks compromising railway safety **or railway security, as the case may be**, the Minister may, by notice sent to the company, order it to take the necessary corrective measures.
+    **(3.2)** If the Minister is of the opinion that a company is implementing any part of its safety management system or its security management system in a manner that risks compromising railway safety or railway security, as the case may be, the Minister may, by notice sent to the company, order it to take the necessary corrective measures.

   **(3)** Subsection 32(4) of the Act is replaced by the following:

-    **(4)** An order contained in a notice under subsection (1) or under any of subsections (**2.1**) to (3.21) takes effect on the date of receipt of the notice.
+    **(4)** An order contained in a notice under subsection (1) or under any of subsections (2.1) to (3.21) takes effect on the date of receipt of the notice.
 The notice shall indicate the date, which shall be 30 days after the day on which the notice is sent, on or before which the recipient may file a request for a review of the order and the address to which the request may be filed.

 ### Section 13